Kara Duckworth, CFP®, CDFA®

 Women have unique challenges with retirement planning

 We’ve all seen the stats around women and money and the unique challenges women experience in managing and building wealth.
-Factors—from the gender-pay gap to life events that may take women out of the workplace, like caring for children or aging parents—show up in women’s financial security, especially in later years.
-And while it’s common to see media portrayals of retirement showing two people, not one, many women may start their retirement as a couple and then spend time in retirement solo.
-In fact, women are likely to be the primary financial decision maker at some point of their lives, and for some this role starts when their spouse passes away or after a divorce.
+Factors from the gender-pay gap to life events that may take women out of the workplace — like caring for children or aging parents — show up in women’s financial security, especially in later years.
+And while it’s common to see media portrayals of retirement showing two people not one, many women may start their retirement as a couple and then spend time in retirement solo.
+In fact, women are likely to be the primary financial decision maker at some point of their lives, and for some this role starts when their spouse passes away or after they divorce.

 This context is important for all women to consider when planning for retirement.
-Women tend to live longer than men (age 81 vs. age 76)1, get paid less (82 cents for every dollar)2, and as a result are often unable to save enough for retirement.
-According to a report by the World Economic Forum, women in the U.S. face a retirement savings gap of 10 years, meaning they should expect to live 10 years longer than the money they’ve saved for retirement.3 With the rise of incapacity from causes like Alzheimer’s disease, dementia, or disability, another 10% of women may find themselves “alone while partnered.”4
+Women tend to live longer than men (age 79.3 vs. age 73.5, on average)1, get paid less (84 cents for every dollar)2 and, as a result, are often unable to save enough for retirement.
+The Social Security life expectancy calendar estimates that a woman who retires at 67 has an additional life expectancy of 20.7 years, but the average 401(k) savings for women is only $59,000.
+With the rise of incapacity from causes like Alzheimer’s disease, dementia, or disability, another 10% of women may find themselves “alone while partnered.”3

 Retirement planning for married women